cjdbarlow/Part-One/pain.md

 ##Neuropathic Pain
 Pain due to a lesion of the somatosensory system, rather than a stimulus itself.
 Neuropathic pain is divided into:
 * Central neuropathic pain
-From CNS injury, e.g. spinal cord injury or multiple sclerosis.
+From CNS injury, e.g. spinal cord injury, CVA, multiple sclerosis.
 * Peripheral neuropathic pain
 Damage from:
     * Diabetes